hadley/adv-r/First-class-functions.md

 ## Lists of functions

 In R, functions can be stored in lists.
-Together with closures and higher-order functions, this gives us a set of powerful for reducing duplication in code.
+Together with closures and higher-order functions, this gives us a set of powerful tools for reducing duplication in code.

 We'll start with a simple example: benchmarking, when you are comparing the performance of multiple approaches to the same problem.
 For example, if you wanted to compare a few approaches to computing the mean, you could store each approach (function) in a list: